 In fiscal year 2013, Children's Hospital of Philadelphia (CHOP) clinicians reported 12,500 visits from 4,700 patients diagnosed with concussion within the CHOP Care Network (primary care, specialty care, and the emergency department).
-This represents a greater than 600% increase in visits for concussion from fiscal year 2009.
+This represents a greater than 600 percent increase in visits for concussion from fiscal year 2009.
 In 2011, in order to continue to provide a high level of care to CHOP patients, CIRP partnered with CHOP Sports Medicine and Performance Center to coordinate efforts to develop a new model of care for concussion in children.
 (Abstracted from Pediatric Annals, Sept.
-2012)
+2012).

-Minds Matter: Improving Pediatric Concussion Management
+Minds Matter: Concussion Care at CHOP

 Phase I (Formative) -

 Comprehensively characterized the current state of pediatric mTBI management within the CHOP Care Network, including primary care, emergency care, specialty care, and after-hours services.
 Read a study abstract on providers' self- reported knowledge, practice and attitudes on concussion; and a study abstract on primary care providers' experience with prescribing cognitive rest.

 Used current evidence and best practices, as summed up in five feature articles and a guest editorial in a special issue of Pediatric Annals in 2012, to develop a clinical practice model for diagnosis, treatment and follow-up management.
 On the local level, the model was accompanied by appropriate hands-on training for CHOP Care providers on its use.
 Critical components of the new practice model included EHR diagnostic and management support tools (“smart set” prompts), modifications to the Emergency department clinical pathways and After-hours triaging process.